 Sponsor a Summer Event

-As the weather heats up in the summer, local events begin to fill calendar spaces.
+As the seasonal weather heats up in the summer, local events begin to fill calendar spaces.
 This presents you with the perfect opportunity to increase your local brand awareness and get to know your local clients on a casual, friendly level.
 Consider sponsoring a local little league baseball team for the summer.
 You can also hold a contest and give the winner a paid trip to a summer camp being hosted by another local business.
-Host an art event where participants try to create eye-catching headlines using product quotes or tag lines in their artwork.
+Host an art event where participants try to create eye-catching headlines using product quotes or tag-lines in their artwork.

 Take part in sponsoring a bicycle race, triathlon event or other athletic activity by handing out towels showcasing your promotional messaging on the front.
 Make a plan to attend a craft fair or other local outdoor event where you can rent a booth and hand out flyers, brochures and other promotional materials for your company.

 Local college students often return home during the summer.
 This provides you with the perfect opportunity to offer internships to the students who are working their way through college in the hopes of infiltrating your industry upon graduation.
 These types of positions are beneficial to both sides.

 Students gain valuable, hands-on experience that gives them an inside look into an industry they have an interest in and your company receives fresh ideas useful in creating new slogans that match current industry trends.
 When the summer comes to an end, you can email a report to their college professors highlighting the value each student gave to your business.
 It will likely lead to an invitation to come speak to a relevant college class.
 There may also be an opportunity to form a partnership with the college for similar events in the future.